KooperL/mail-catcher/README.md

 | MX   | sub                 | sub.yourdomain.com   | 10       |OPTIONAL      |
 | A    | sub.yourdomain.com  | 123.45.67.89         |          |EXTRA DOMAIN  |

-This will make your server reachable on the domain given in the A record.
+This will make your server reachable on the domain given in the `A` record.
-The MX record will also be the domain used for your email address.
-It's possible to define subdomains here.
+The `MX` record will also be the domain used for your email address.
+In the example above, we define two reachable domains.

 ### SMTP